 Robert Anthony, Executive Director

 Rob has served as Executive Director of Community Partners for Affordable Housing since January 2008.
 Prior to joining CPAH, he was responsible for administering the federal HOME program and the Lake County Affordable Housing Program as a Senior Planner with the Lake County Planning, Building, & Development Department where he worked for eight years.
 Rob also served as Chair of the Lake County Continuum of Care for the homeless and as a Board Member for the Lake County Coalition for the Homeless.
 He spent two years working with homeless children in Mwanza, Tanzania.
 Rob holds a Bachelors Degree in Business and Sociology and a Masters Degree in Social Work, with a focus on community organizing and nonprofit management, from the University of Michigan.
-He currently lives in Evanston with his wife and two children, ages six and eight.
+He currently lives in Evanston with his wife and two children.

 Amy Kaufman, Director of Community Relations